quant525/Multi_Quant_Strategies--APAC-US-markets/Volatility-Calibrated Gap Trading System/README.md

 ![EquityCurve_Volatility-Calibrated Gap Trading System](https://github.com/user-attachments/assets/cf4c360b-82cf-4276-8548-793e71fde90a)

+#### 🔄 Data Source
+Data is exported from MultiCharts in CSV format.
-## 📌 Notes
+#### 📌 Notes
 - *No strategy source code is included in this repository.*
 - *Performance matrix updated from MultiCharts outputs.
-Profits are in HKD.*
+Profits are in TWD.*
 _Last updated: 2025-06-24_
+---
+© Strategy rationale remains proprietary.